gazebosim/sdf_tutorials/composition/proposal.md

 `//model/@canonical_link` attributes have different meanings and uses.
 Given a `//model/pose`, the `//model/@placement_frame` says which frame in the model will have that pose.
 This is a very practical means of setting the location of models.
-The `//model/@canonical_link` attribute on the other hand specifies to which link the implicit model frame is attached.
+The `//model/@canonical_link` attribute on the other hand specifies the link to which the implicit model frame is attached.
 This does not affect the model's initial pose, but constrains the implicit model frame to remain fixed to the canonical link once simulation has started.

 **Alternatives Considered**: